Last updated on March 10, 2026

 New emissions mandates are reshaping the maritime industry.
-Here’s what to know about the evolving rules—and how operators are adapting.
+Here’s what rules apply—and how operators are preparing for compliance.

 Regulations targeting maritime emissions are accelerating around the world.
 From international climate mandates to aggressive local air quality rules, the pressure is rising for shipping companies to cut pollution both at sea and in port.